Red-rumped woodpecker: Distribution and habitat

 The red-rumped woodpecker inhabits a wide variety of mostly relatively open lowland and foothill landscapes.
-These include wet forest, secondary forest, the edges of mangroves, gallery forest, dry scrublands and deciduous forest, savanna with scattered trees, and coconut plantations.
-In elevation it reaches 900 m in Panama, 1000 m in western Venezuela, 1200 m in Ecuador, 1500 m in Peru, and 1750 m in the tepui region.
+These include wet forests, secondary forests, the edges of mangroves, gallery forests, dry scrublands, deciduous forests, savannas with scattered trees, and coconut plantations.
+In elevation, it reaches 900 m in Panama, 1000 m in western Venezuela, 1200 m in Ecuador, 1500 m in Peru, and 1750 m in the tepui region.

 Behavior

 Movement

 The red-rumped woodpecker is a year-round resident throughout its range.

 Feeding

 The red-rumped woodpecker primarily forages from the forest's mid-level to the canopy but will come lower at the edges.
 It hunts by pecking and steady hammering, on smallish branches to trunks, and often in thick growth.
-It usually forages singly, in pairs, or in small groups, but will join mixed species feeding flocks.
+It usually forages singly, in pairs, or small groups, but will join mixed-species feeding flocks.
 Its diet includes adults and larvae of wood-boring beetles and other insects.